History that’s living in the moment

 Stunning monarchs.
 Endless birdlife.
 Vivid wildflowers.
 Rockstar geology.
 Wow-worthy whales.

 Pacific Grove’s landmark museum opened in 1883, the same year as did the Brooklyn Bridge, making it one of the country’s oldest of its kind.
 But its deep diversity of unique Central Coast creatures, pioneering science and interactivity make it as current as ever.

 Join Museum educators at Northridge Mall as they share the wonders of our local natural history.
-This month return to the days when dinosaurs roamed the earth.
-There will be fun hands-on activities for learners of all ages and free of charge.
+This month we will be getting wild with water — rivers, lakes, oceans, oh my!
+There will be fun hands-on activities for learners of all ages, free of charge.